The Cafe is Currently Open Six a Days a Week

 We encourage you to make enid grace cafe your own.
 The aesthetic reflects my personality but is truly a tribute to the look and feel of my favourite cafes in Europe.
 I hope you enjoy our space as much as my friends and neighbors in Italy and France enjoyed theirs.

 Welcome.
 We look forward to seeing and serving you.

 The choice of coffee and espresso for enid grace cafe was a simple decision.
-Having lived in Torino, Italy for period of time I had the pleasure of enjoying Lavazza coffee on a daily basis.
+Having lived in Turin, Italy for period of time I had the pleasure of enjoying Lavazza coffee on a daily basis.
 It became the coffee that I compared all others to.
 By chance, I became friends with a employee at the Lavazza headquarters in Torino.
 This friendship provided the opportunity to tour the operation, taste the range of blends, learn about the history of the brand, their practices and passion and most memorably meet a few members of the Lavazza family.

 Lavazza is a large company but its a family company and a historic company; still owned and operated by the third and fourth generations.
 They are very proud of their coffee and of the merits of their company.

 I of course appreciate the coffee itself; the flavour and the history of their unique blending.
 Equally so, I value the traditions that this long standing company respects as well as their ethics and consciousness of the their impact on a global scale, both human and environmental.